georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When a motorist receives a traffic ticket in Georgia, the individual is presented with several options depending on the ticket type.

-In some cases, the offender must pay the citation before the law enforcement official gives the court date.
+In some cases, the offender may be required to pay the citation before the law enforcement official gives the court date.
 In other cases, the individual may enter a plea of Nolo Contendere or No contest, which works the same as a guilty plea.
 The individual may also decide to mount a proper defense in court and plead Not Guilty by employing a criminal defense traffic attorney’s services.

-Pleading guilty and paying the ticket means that the citation will show up as an offense on the individual’s driving record.
-This will also incur points based on the violation of the driver’s license.
+Pleading guilty and paying the ticket means that the citation is likely to show up as an offense on the individual’s driving record.
+This means, the offender is likely to also incur points based on the violation.
 A NOLO plea may remove the traffic points.
-However, the offense remains on the driving record.
+However, the offense may remain on the driving record.

 What Happens If I Don’t Pay My Traffic Ticket?